XiaotongDu/XiaotongDu.github.io/_tabs/about.md

 Hi, I’m Xiaotong Du, a journalist from China.

-I report on hot topics such as the evolving dynamics of U.S.-China relations and financial systemic risks, and also care about the fault lines of society such as the often-overlooked tensions between tradition and modernity, from cultural heritage to feminism ideologies.
+I report on hot topics such as the evolving dynamics of U.S.-China relations and financial systemic risks, and also care about the fault lines of society, such as the often-overlooked tensions between tradition and modernity, from cultural heritage to feminism ideologies.

 This blog is my notebook for observing Chinese society.
 Here you’ll find: